d3x0r/STFRPhysics/Curvature.md

 because it's used to walk over the surface of a surface (and not both sides at once). ( or rather it follows the tangent and normal along the surface, though the normal does not point along the surface.)

-Translation from curvature to a rotation can be done by taking the angle-angle-angle (curl-curl-curl) and normalizing it, and converting to a quaternion, then applying the quatnerion in a order-free rotation of the points  (1,0,0), (0,1,0) and (0,0,1); which are respectively called 'right' 'up' and 'forward'.
+Translation from curvature to a rotation can be done by taking the angle-angle-angle (curl-curl-curl) and normalizing it, with a square-normal, and converting to a quaternion, then applying the quatnerion in a order-free rotation of the points  (1,0,0), (0,1,0) and (0,0,1); which are respectively called 'right' 'up' and 'forward'.
 (These points can be weighted in another application like computing the oblong rotation by setting the axis points at the min/max/mid mass points of an object....)

 This results in a basis frame that has the tangent as the axis of rotation;  (This is equivalent to the Tangent of a frenet frame, which is a faster method of computation than the above applied rotation.)
 The forward vector is along the direction of rotation around the axis of rotation at that point.
 The up vector is away from the origin  ( '0,0,0' of the above axis points),